Is your bearded dragon rubbing against cage furniture or acting strangely?

 If you have more than one reptile in your home, you must isolate your bearded dragon(s), quarantining them for two to four weeks.

-To isolate your pets, put each bearded dragon in a separate, large plastic container with a paper substrate.
+Put each bearded dragon in a separate, large plastic container with a paper substrate to isolate your pets.

 Include little or no cage furnishings.